Regularize a time series of vertical profiles (vpts) on a regular time grid

 Remaining temporal gaps in the time series are filled with empty profiles that have values NA for all quantities, such that each timestamp of the regular grid has an associated profile.

-In plots of regular time series (see plot.vpts()
+In plots of regular time series (see plot.vpts()) temporal gaps of

 missing profiles (e.g. due to radar down time) become visible, as a result